U.S. Route 22 in New Jersey: I-287 to Newark Airport Interchange

 Past this interchange, the route comes to an exit for CR 630 before crossing the Elizabeth River into Hillside, where it heads east through more urban areas.
-The road has an interchange at Bloy Street before passing over CR 509 and Conrail Shared Assets Operations' (CSAO) Irvington Industrial Track line.
-After an interchange with Broad Street, US 22 turns northeast as a limited-access roadway.
+The road has an interchange at Bloy Street before passing over CR 509 and Conrail Shared Assets Operations (CSAO)'s Irvington Industrial Track line.
+After an interchange with Broad Street, US 22 turns northeast as a four-lane freeway.
 It heads into Newark in Essex County, where the highway crosses under CSAO's Lehigh Line, which also carries NJ Transit's Raritan Valley Line, and passes through wooded Weequahic Park parallel to the railroad tracks.
 Past the park, US 22 turns to the east into urban areas and closely runs to the south of I-78, where it comes to an eastbound exit and westbound entrance for Empire Street, which provides access to Route 27.
 A short distance later, the freeway has a direct westbound exit and eastbound entrance with Route 27.
-Past this interchange, US 22 continues parallel to I-78, passing over Amtrak's Northeast Corridor before reaching the Newark Airport Interchange; south of downtown Newark and northwest of Newark Liberty International Airport.
-US 22 eastbound merges with US 1-9, with one southbound ramp and two northbound ramps (one for local and another for express lanes).
-The main line follows the US 1-9 local northbound ramp for another 0.4 mi, with an intermediate exit for Route 21.
-The official eastern terminus of US 22 is at the ramp split for I-78 and northbound US 1-9.
+Past this interchange, US 22 continues parallel to I-78, passing over Amtrak's Northeast Corridor before reaching the Newark Airport Interchange; south of Downtown Newark and northwest of Newark Liberty International Airport.
+US 22 eastbound merges with US 1/9, with one southbound ramp and two northbound ramps (one for local and another for express lanes).
+The main line follows the US 1/9 local northbound ramp for another 0.4 mi, with an intermediate exit for Route 21.
+The official eastern terminus of US 22 is at the ramp split for I-78 and northbound US 1/9.